 4. Get rid of the elephant in the room

 You can’t expect to sweep fights under the rug or “pause” them forever and assume that everything’s going to be okay.
 Talk about the fights that never get sorted out and work on conflict resolution strategies.
+And if you’ve also been thinking of ending an emotionally draining relationship, consider expressing it to them too.
+Don’t give them an ultimatum but just tell them that you’ve had enough.
 Unfortunately, storming out of the house and blocking your partner on social media isn’t a viable method of conflict resolution.

 5. Couples therapy can help you heal your emotionally exhausting relationship

-If you’re considering seeking the help of a counselor to figure out how to fix an emotionally draining relationship, Bonobology has a multitude of experienced counselors who would love to help you during this trying time, including Shambhavi Agrawal herself.
+If you’re considering seeking the help of a counselor to figure out how to fix an emotionally draining relationship, Bonobology has a multitude of experienced counselors, including Shambhavi Agrawal, who would love to help you during this trying time,

 If emotional exhaustion has affected you personally, you can choose to work on yourself by seeking therapy and developing healthy habits like exercise and self-care.
 If it has affected your relationship, communicating with each other, spending quality time, and understanding the other’s love language will help.